apres/apres.github.com/doc/widgets.md

 Our widget module returns a function, a constructor function to be precise.
 When Apres loads a widget module, it expects it to return the constructor function to use to create the widget instance.
-When Apres creates a widget for an element, the constructor is called and the element is passed in as a jQuery wrapper for convenience.
+When Apres creates a widget for an element, the constructor is called with `new` and the element is passed in as a jQuery wrapper for convenience.

 Our simple widget doesn't do too much, it just sets the content of the widget element and it's done.
-It doesn't do anything at all with the widget instance, so a plain empty object is returned to Apres.
+It doesn't do anything at all with the widget instance (i.e. `this`), so a plain empty object is returned to Apres.

 ### Interactive Custom Widget